slabbi/Z80-CPU-Tester/README.md

 It does not test
 * Interrupts
-* WAIT and HALT inputs signals
+* WAIT and HALT signals
-* M1 and RFSH output signals
+* M1 and RFSH signals
 * BUSRQ and BUSACK signals

 The hardware has following features: